BUTLEIGH PEOPLE - J

 1) James Jelly Chr.
 5 Jun 1784 Frome, St. John, clothier, s.o.
 James and Jane Jelly of Frome Selwood

 In 1818 the family lived at Gentle Street, Frome as did James' brother William..
 In 1841 Maria was a widow and lived in Frome with Hester Cox.
 Her sister Hannah had married William Jelly of Frome, (James' probable brother) in Butleigh on 19 Aug 1819, with James as a witness.
 In 1851 she lived in Barton St. David with Thomas Gould, her nephew, and was his housekeeper.
+A nephew of Thomas Gould, Charles dauncey b.
+1836 Barton St. David, also was there in 1851.
 A James Jelly born 1812 Frome, probable son of James (b.
 1784) lived in Barton St. David and in 1851 was an Innkeeper married to a girl from Street.

 In 1861 Maria was in Gentle Street, Frome with her unmarried daughter Ann (42) and son John (38) both of whom had been born in Frome.